breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 \mathbf P: I_{\text{static}} \times I_{\text{dynamic}} \rightarrow O
 $$

 Programs can be viewed as simply functions mapping inputs to output, and executing the program amounts to running a matrix dynamical system to completion.
-Consider the static case, in which we have all the information available at compile time, we just need to multiply the state $$\mathbf P: \mathbb B^{\lvert S\rvert \times \lvert S\rvert}$$ by the vector $$S$$ until termination:
+Consider the static case, in which we have all the information available at compile-time, we just need to multiply the state $$\mathbf P: \mathbb B^{\lvert S\rvert \times \lvert S\rvert}$$ by the vector $$S$$ until termination:

 ```
     [P]────────────────────────────────           } Program